What Does the Check Engine Light Mean? (Beginner Guide)

 • Catalytic converter efficiency problems (often related to the P0420 code)

-• Air/fuel mixture problems, vacuum leaks, MAF sensor issues, or rich-running conditions (often related to P0171, or P0174)
+• Air/fuel mixture problems, vacuum leaks, MAF sensor issues, or rich-running conditions (often related to P0171, P0174, or sometimes P0101)

 Tip: The same symptom can have multiple causes.
 That’s why the code matters.